 At this stage, I cried of pain.
 I thought, “Do I really have to walk with my coffin under my arm to get a seat when I’m clearly and physically leaning on a walking stick while holding the handrail as if it was my best friend?”

 What hurt most, was the non-reaction from everyone on that downstairs level of the bus.
 People kept on staring as if I was a stand-up comedy or hidden camera act.
 When growing up, I was taught to give my seat to elderly people or pregnant women when there were no empty seats left.
 To this day I still stand up when needed.
 It was hard for me to grasp why I had to beg to get the same result laced with insults and ignorance.

-Eventually it made me use the train again because at least on the train, people stood up to gave me their seat, even when I had to scale those wet, iron-wrought, wobbly staircases.
+Eventually, it made me use the train again because at least on the train, people stood up to gave me their seat, even when I had to scale those wet, iron-wrought, wobbly staircases.

 So, whether it’s physical access in train stations or any other kind of infrastructure, access can be hard to obtain.
-People with disabilities shouldn’t have to beg to gain access to things able-bodied people have easy access to.
+People with disabilities shouldn’t have to beg to gain access to things healthy people have easy access to.
 Having to get into a fight against ignorance only makes a disability worse.

 People with reduced mobility or any other kind of disability do not use their walking stick or wheelchair in vain just to get a seat on a bus or train.
-They really are living with disabilities.
+They actually are living with disabilities.
 A mind-shift is therefore required both in the minds of able-bodied people as well as in new, architecturally advanced infrastructure.